HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_group.md

 page_title: "hpegl_vmaas_group Data Source - vmaas-terraform-resources"
 subcategory: ""
 description: |-
   Use this data source to get the Group.
-This data can be fetched under Infrastructure->Groups
 ---

 # hpegl_vmaas_group (Data Source)

 Use this data source to get the Group.
-This data can be fetched under Infrastructure->Groups

 ## Example Usage